aimhigherweb/iec_website/content/what-we-do/macular-degeneration.md

 Age-related macular degeneration (ARMD or AMD) is a progressive eye disease that causes breakdown of the central part of the retina, known as the macula.
 The macula is responsible for a person’s central vision, colour vision, and fine detailed vision; however, it does not have an affect on your peripheral vision.

 ![](/uploads/macular-degeneration.jpg)

-CAPTION: A simulation of the type of central vision loss that may occur in ARMD
+_A simulation of the type of central vision loss that may occur in ARMD_

 #### What are the types of age related macular degeneration?